JacobLuytjes01/StringNum/README.md

 This code was made for people who want numbers of near-infinite precision without some of the flaws of floating point.
-This code works for positive numbers, and the negative numbers code will work whenever I feel like it.

 What currently exists:

-Addition
+- Addition

-Subtraction
+- Subtraction

+- Multiplication

-All relational operators (return bool)
+- All relational operators (return bool)

-Multiplication

-What will be added:
+What could be added:

-Subtraction into negative numbers when the numbers have different sizes.
+- Division (maybe),

+- Anything anyone else wants will be considered.